-Anti-kappa polyclonal antibodies recognize the Kappa light chain of immunoglobulins expressed at the surface of a cellular sub-population corresponding to approximately 2/3 mature B lymphocytes in peripheral blood.
-This light chain is also found on the surface of a sub-population of immature bone marrow B lymphocytes (8).
+Anti-Lambda polyclonal antibodies recognize the Lambda light chain of immunoglobulins expressed at the surface of a cellular subpopulation corresponding to approximately 1/3 mature B lymphocytes in peripheral blood.
+This light chain is also found on the surface of a subpopulation of bone marrow immature B lymphocytes (8).

 The CD19 molecule is expressed on the surface of all B-cell lines, from early pre-B-cells to mature B lymphocytes.
-Its expression is lost upon differentiation into plasmocytes (8-10).
-The CD19 molecule is neither expressed by T lymphocytes nor by NK cells, nor by monocytes or granulocytes (3).
+Its expression is lost on differentiation into plasmocytes (8-10).
+The CD19 molecule is not expressed by T lymphocytes or by NK cells, or by monocytes or granulocytes (3).

-MAb J4.119 was assigned to CD19 during the 4th HLDA Workshop on Human Leucocyte Differentiation Antigens, held in Vienna, Austria, in 1989 (WS Code: B191, Section B) (11).
+MaB J4.119 was assigned to CD19 during the HLDA Workshop on Human Leucocyte Differentiation Antigens, held in Vienna, Austria, in 1989 (WS Code: B191, Section B) (11).